eduardo-matos/lazier/README.md

 });
 ```

 You can also use you own effects when loading the images.
-It's a function that receives the dom being loaded as the `this` variable, and should return ny object with a play function (which will be executed when then dom is loaded).
+It's a function that receives the dom being loaded as the `this` variable, and should return any object with a play function (which will be executed when then dom is loaded).

 ```javascript
 require(['lazier/lazyload', 'dojo/query', 'lazier/effects/fade', 'dojo/fx'], function (lazyload, query, fade, fx) {